-- Abbott BinaxNow antigen test cards that provide results in 15-30 minutes - Molecular tests (e.g., PCR) to confirm positive results - Robust training for school personnel to perform on-site testing - Use of the online platform, Primary.
-Health to register students for testing - Parent must give consent each time their student is tested - Parent may be present for testing or give consent on the phone - Surveillance Testing: Golden Valley Charter Schools will utilize a surveillance testing program for all employees who are not fully vaccinated.
-Unvaccinated teachers and school site staff are tested for COVID- 19 weekly.
-Surveillance testing can help detect asymptomatic infections and reduce the likelihood of outbreaks. - Human Resources is responsible for implementing and monitoring the testing schedule.
-Faculty and staff refusal to complete testing will be referred to Human Resources. - Symptomatic testing: Individuals with symptoms of COVID19, either at home or at school, are required to stay home and isolate in case they are infectious.
-The individual may return to school in the case of a negative test for SARS-CoV-2 and 24 hours after fever is resolved and symptoms are improving. - Response testing: When a case has been identified in a given stable group, symptomatic individuals with known or suspected exposure to an individual infected with SARS-CoV-2 will be tested.
-In the event the individual does not get tested, they may return to school 10 days after symptom onset.
+- Antigen tests cards that provide results in 15-30 minutes - Robust training for school personnel to perform on-site testing - Use of the online platform, Primary.Health to register students for testing - Parent must give consent each time their student is tested - o Parent may be present for testing or give consent on the phone - Symptomatic testing: Individuals with symptoms of COVID19, either at home or at school, are required to stay home and isolate in case they are infectious.
+The individual may return to school in the case of a negative test for SARS-CoV-2 and 24 hours after fever is resolved and symptoms are improving. - Response testing: When a case has been identified in a given stable group, symptomatic individuals with known or suspected exposure to an individual infected with SARS-CoV-2 are recommended to be tested.